Knit and Crochet Cozies Add Comfort to Your Home

 - You might want to choose an item in your home that you use every single day.
 Your coffee mug, your pencil, your journal, a cell phone … You can even make knit and crochet cozies for your refrigerator door handle and boxes of tissues.
-Use crochet to make your every day items cozier.
-So, ask yourself: what’s something I use every day that it would delight me to have be just a little bit cozier?
+Use crochet to make your everyday items cozier.
+So, ask yourself: what’s something I use every day that would delight me to have been just a little bit cozier?

 - You might want to choose an item in your home that feels decidedly NOT cozy.
 Maybe it’s your laptop.
 Perhaps it’s a vase that is the perfect size but just isn’t cozy.
 Alternatively, maybe it’s the hard edges of a dresser.
-What in your home is going to stay there but really doesn’t feel cozy?
+What is in your home that will stay there but doesn’t feel cozy?
 Use crochet to cozy it up.

-Crochet and Knit Cozy Patterns to Get You Started
+Knit and Crochet Cozies: Patterns to Get You Started

-Here are just a smattering of my knit and crochet cozy patterns that you might want to start with:
+Here is just a smattering of my knit and crochet cozy patterns that you might want to start with:

 Note: The other patterns above have direct links to free patterns.
 However, this is one that you can find in my Entrelac Knitting book, which you can get in print and ebook form.
 Find that and all my other books here.